Deltares/HYDROLIB/hydrolib/dhydamo/docs/getting_started/tutorial.md

 This notebook gives an overview of the functionalities of the D-HyDAMO module, part of the Hydrolib environment.

 This notebook is based on previous examples of the python package delft3dfmpy, but now connnected to the Hydrolib-core package, which is used for writing a D-Hydro model.
-It contains similar functinality as delft3dfmpy v2.0.1; input data is expected to be according to HyDAMO DAMO2.2 gpkg-format.
+It contains similar functinality as delft3dfmpy v2.0.1; input data can be loaded from HyDAMO DAMO 2.2-2.5 GeoPackages through the versioned `HyDAMO.load_from_gpkg(...)` workflow.
 The example model used here is based on a part of the Oostrumsche beek in Limburg, ameded with some fictional dummy data to better illustrate functionalities.

 ## Load Python libraries and Hydrolib-core functionality